 The Right-of-Use Asset recognised refers to the leases held over the premises of NICU's Narrabri and Gunnedah branches.
-Refer to Note 1 (v) for accounting policies applied during the year.
+Refer to Note 1(v) for accounting policies applied during the year.

-11 Property, plant and equipment (continued)
+11 Property, plant and equipment (cont'd)